valardohaeris2/k8-mongodb/README.md

 # MongoDB and Mongo Express web-app on k8

+## Pre-reqs:

+- Minikube installed and started
+- Docker Desktop running
+- (optional) add an alias to your zsh/bash profile where `alias k=kubectl`.
+This will prevent you from having to type `kubectl` and instead use `k`.

+## Overview:

 Setup a mongoDB app and mongo express web-app using a k8 statefulset.

 **The client request flow is as follows:**